tom-s/react-drag-sortable/README.md

     {content: (<div>test4</div>)}
 ];
 ```
-- type: 'vertical' or 'horizontal'
+- type: 'vertical', 'horizontal' or 'grid'
 - dropBackTransitionDuration (number): if a duration is provided, the dragged item will go back to its original position when not dropped on a different target.
 The CSS animation's duration is the number provided.
 - placeholder: content to display on drag target.
 If you don't pass a placeholder, a copy of the dragged item will be displayed.
 For instance:
 ```bash